 Contamination concerns are always in the back of a brewer’s mind.
 Wild yeast and various bacteria are everywhere.
 And even if you open your fermenter to find something strange growing in your newest batch of homebrew, Lactobacillus is, by far, the most nightmarish offender.
 After my experience dealing with Lacto in a commercial brewery, I’m convinced that if I ever encounter a Lactobacillus contamination in my home brewery, I’ll simply have to burn all my equipment and the apartment, and start over.
 It never seems to goes away.
 Go head, and sanitize your equipment.
 I’ll wait.
 Feel better?
 Well, don’t get too comfortable.
 More than likely, those bastards are somewhere, patiently lying in wait, ready to make contact with something (most likely, you) that will, in turn, make contact with your brewing equipment.
 And you’re right back to where you started.

+The primary active ingredient in most caustic soda is sodium hydroxide.
 Wait, wait, wait.
 Am I talking about the same stuff that’s in Drano?
 Yes, I am.
-Without a doubt, sodium hydroxide is an excellent detergent for getting rid of organic material.
-Will it melt your face off?
-Absolutely!
+Without a doubt, caustic soda is an excellent detergent for breaking down organic material.
+Granted, this isn’t something you want to fuck around with.
+Don’t be an idiot.
+Wear a face shield and chemical gloves if you’re going to handle this stuff.
+Given the opportunity, it will absolutely melt your face off.
 But, it will also melt the face off of all that autolyzed yeast, hop trub, and whatever other caked-on gunk is in your fermenter from that double IPA you forgot about 8 months ago.
 It will even get rid of the smell.
 You needn’t worry about imparting trace odors of roasted barley to your delicate pilsner, right after a monstrous imperial stout.
-Treat your bucket to a nice sodium hydroxide soak (diluted appropriately, of course), and it’s like you’re working with a brand new bucket!
+Treat your bucket to a nice caustic bath (diluted appropriately, of course), and it’s like you’re working with a brand new bucket!

 Take that, un-scented OxyClean!